|District 2 – Stephanie Lucarelli

-I couldn’t be happier with the outcome of the August School Board elections!
-The candidates I endorsed, supported, worked with and voted for – Stephanie Lucarelli for District 2, and Erick Carter for District 4 – won by double-digit margins: Lucarelli with 59.3 percent of the votes to Louise Penta’s 40.7 percent; Carter with 57.2 percent to Lee Dixon’s 42.8 percent.
+In the August School Board elections, Stephanie Lucarelli, District 2, and Erick Carter for District 4, won by double-digit margins: Lucarelli with 59.3 percent of the votes to Louise Penta’s 40.7 percent; Carter with 57.2 percent to Lee Dixon’s 42.8 percent.

 See Table 1.

 That’s the big picture.
 In this post, I’ll dig into the numbers.
 Then I’ll compare the results to the election of August 2014, from which followed almost two years of frequently-contentious School Board meetings with lengthy and often uncivil public comments that ultimately brought us to where we are today.
 I’ll close with some personal reflections.

 It’s disappointing that fewer than one in three – 32.4 percent – registered voters participated in Collier County’s primary elections, although it beats the ~28 percent turnout in the 2012 primary.
 (Turnout in presidential election years is usually higher than for mid-term elections; in the 2014 primaries, turnout was just 21 percent.)
 Almost 62,000 ballots were cast.
 See Table 2.

 |Table 2: August 2016 voter turnout by party affiliation|